The Trumpification of America

 Perhaps many Americans are libertarians and anarchists on principle and regard all government as a conspiracy against the people.
 But they sure seem to like what they are getting from Trump right now and the image he is portraying of an all action President.
 He has even signed an Executive Order denying the right to citizenship of those born in the USA – something explicitly protected by the constitution.
 No doubt his Supreme Court nominees will find a way to “reinterpret” the constitution to make this legal.

 Of course, having the USA elite supporting you also helps.
-Elon Musk, who spent $250 million on Trump’s election campaign has been joined by a veritable queue of billionaires paying millions for a place at Trumps inauguration and falling over each other, to promote initiatives that will presumably attract billions in Federal funding in due course.
+Elon Musk, who spent $250 million on Trump’s election campaign has been joined by a veritable queue of billionaires paying millions for a place at Trump’s inauguration and falling over each other, to promote initiatives that will presumably attract billions in Federal funding in due course.
 Trump’s promise to reduce Corporation and income taxes and introduce tariffs on competing foreign imports is no doubt music to their ears.

-Facebook, Instagram and WhatsApp owner Meta is joining Musk’s X in getting rid of moderation and fact checking teams and Trump has signed an Executive Order giving Tik Tok a reprieve despite the fact he does not have the power to overturn legislation passed by Congress and approved by the Supreme Court.
+Facebook, Instagram and WhatsApp owner Meta (Mark Zuckerberg) is joining Musk’s X in getting rid of moderation and fact checking teams and Trump has signed an Executive Order giving Tik Tok a reprieve despite the fact he does not have the power to overturn legislation passed by Congress and approved by the Supreme Court.
 Perhaps Tik Tok made a substantial contribution to his campaign or inauguration funds as well.

 But the larger point is perhaps that none of this really matters in Trumpworld.
 Big money trumps all.
 The law, and even the Constitution can be bent to his will, and serious law breakers pardoned at his whim.
 His own Supreme Court has ruled that all actions committed by a President in office are effectively above the law.
 The USA, which grew out of a massive immigration of citizens escaping the tyranny of Kings, despotic rulers, and religious persecution, now has a King of its own.

 I drew some flak from Trump apologists in the comments for arguing that Trump 2.0 will be nothing like Trump 1.0.
 So far, I don’t think I have been proved too far wrong.
-Those American’s who claim he doesn’t represent the real USA have some work to do if he is not to remake the USA in his own image.
+Those Americans who claim he doesn’t represent the real USA have some work to do if he is not to remake the USA in his own image.
 Hopefully, they can do so before he does a lot of damage to the real world outside the USA as well.
 Dictatorial regimes have a tendency to end in tears.

 Frank Schnittger is the author of Sovereignty 2040, a future history of how Irish re-unification might work out.
 He has worked in business in Dublin and London and, on a voluntary basis, for charities in community development, education, restorative justice and addiction services.